Student Evaluation of Learning and Teaching

 |Evaluation||The collection of student feedback, analysis process, reporting and interpretation of data to relevant staff and students of the institution regarding the quality of learning and teaching|

-|Program||A program of study/research leading to the granting of an official award or qualification of the University contained in University Schedule 5.1 and the Scope of Registration.
-A program contains subsidiary elements variously referred to as courses (higher education) or UoC (VET)|
+|Program||A program of study leading to the granting of an official award or qualification of the University contained in University Schedule 5.1.
+A program contains subsidiary elements referred to as courses.|

-|Program Coordinator (PC)||A university staff member responsible for the oversight of a program|
+|Program Coordinator (PC)||A university staff member responsible for the oversight of a program.|

-|Teacher||A university staff member responsible for the actual delivery of a course (HE) or a unit of competency (VET).
-A course or a unit of competency can also be delivered by more than one teacher (ie team teaching)|
+|Teacher||A university staff member responsible for the actual delivery of a course.
+A course can also be delivered by more than one teacher (ie team teaching).|

 The University will monitor and improve the quality of learning and teaching through the following processes:

-- Systematic course (HE)/unit of competency (UoC) evaluations;
+- Systematic course evaluations

 - Teaching evaluations